 2. High tenant switching costs – it costs $5,000-$10,000 for a homeowner to move and reinstall their home into another community.

 - Recession Resistant Returns

 Let’s go a bit deeper on some of this factors.
 Here are the most attractive characteristics of mobile home park investing:

 Higher Return Than Apartment Buildings

 Mobile home park investments tend to trade at a capitalization rates (net income divided by purchase price) anywhere from 1-3 percentage points higher than comparable quality multifamily assets.
 The combination of the higher going-in cap rates with comparable financing terms provide significantly stronger cash-on-cash yields than currently available in multifamily.
-For those investors that seek immediate cash flow returns, mobile home parks are likely to be an attractive option.
+For those investors that prioritize cash flow returns, mobile home parks are likely to be an attractive option.

 Recession Resistant Investments

 Manufactured housing is arguably the most recession-resistant asset class in commercial real estate.
 Mobile home park investments have consistently outperformed other property types with higher returns AND lower volatility.
 That shouldn’t happen.
 You should get higher risk in exchange for higher possible returns.
 Mobile home parks are a statistical outlier in this regard.